Itiviti/gradle-ikvm-plugin/README.md

 This plugin allows to compile the project jar into a .Net assembly using [IKVM](http://www.ikvm.net/).
 It supports various IKVM flags, and also allows for .Net API documentation generation.

+## Main Features
+- Wrapper around IKVM
+- Supports all IKVM flags
+- Easy way to include 3rd party DLLs into the build process
+- Is able to IKVM on the fly which is quite handy when it used on a CI
+- Works on Unix & Mac by using [Mono](http://www.mono-project.com/)

 Below tasks are provided by the plugin:

 ## ikvm